 Consider consolidating the super funds you do have into one fund.
 Compare your funds to work out which best suits your needs.
 Important things to look at are fees and charges, the investment options available and life insurance cover.

 In particular, if you have insurance cover in a fund check you can transfer or replace it in the new fund so you don’t end up losing the benefit altogether.
 You can look at past investment performance as well but remember it is no guarantee of how the fund will perform in the future.

 Once you've chosen the fund you want to keep, contact them and they can help transfer the money from your other super funds.

-From November, the ATO will proactively consolidate these unclaimed super monies into eligible active super accounts, if an individual hasn’t requested a direct payment or for it to be rolled over to a fund of their choice.
+From November 2019, the ATO has been proactively consolidating these unclaimed super monies into eligible active super accounts, if an individual hasn’t requested a direct payment or for it to be rolled over to a fund of their choice.
 You will be notified by the ATO if this has been done.

 First home super saver scheme

 The First Home Super Saver (FHSS) Scheme allows you to save money faster for your first home with the concessional tax treatment of super.
 You can make additional voluntary salary sacrificed superannuation contributions up to $15,000 per year (and $30,000 in total) into your complying superannuation fund which can be withdrawn to help finance a first home deposit.

 Compulsory superannuation employer contributions and contributions in respect of defined benefit funds are not eligible for the FHSS scheme.
 Various other eligibility conditions must be satisfied.